 1. Elephant statue.
 My mom offered me this elephant statue; knowing about my new-found minimalism (and possibly sensing my initial hesitation as I assessed whether or not I wanted to accept it), she told me I didn’t have to take it if I didn’t want to.
 I decided to accept it, as it would go very well with the other animal statues on top of my alarm clock.

 2. Amethyst cluster.
 I have often coveted amethyst clusters like this one when going to crystal shops.
-They can be very expensive.
+They can be very expensive, which is why I haven’t purchased one for myself.
 My mom knows about my crystal collection, but didn’t actually know that I wanted an amethyst crystal in particular, so this was a pleasant surprise to me.
 I am so excited about this.

 3. Tiger eye sphere.
 This is also a very beautiful crystal piece.
 I’m also excited to add this to my collection once I get a pedestal to put this on.

 4. The Pocket Book of Stones.
 My mom gifted me this book with the crystals.
 I have no idea where my mom got any of this stuff, but it was such a pleasant surprise.

 WHAT, IF ANYTHING, DID I SPEND MONEY ON THIS WEEK?

 It was Father’s Day this week.
 Since the car wash went over so well for his birthday a few months ago, I bought my Dad a Groupon for an oil change.
 My parents have a couple of cars, so anything that will help with the cost of maintenance–car washes, oil changes, etc.–will be more useful for them than any trinket.
 As a matter of fact, my dad informed me that one of the cars had recently become due for an oil change.